University of Valencia logo Logo Master's Degree in Advanced English Studies Logo del portal

 Biography

-Her research interests include Computer-Assisted Language Learning Teaching and Assessment, English for Specific Purposes, teacher training and the design of resources for educational innovation, and intercultural communication through virtual exchange.
+Her current research interests include: computer-assisted language learning and assessment; English for specific purposes; teacher training and resource design for educational innovation; 21st-century skills; and intercultural communication through 3D virtual exchange supported by artificial intelligence.

 SUAU JIMENEZ, FRANCISCA ANTONIA